© Copy right by EEO 21, LLC

 return or increase of disability due to a consequential injury (defined as one which occurs

-due to weakness or impairment caused by a work-related injury); or 3) withdrawal of a
+due to weakness or impairment caused by a work-related injury); or 3)

-specific light duty assignment when the employee cannot perform the full duties of the
+when the employee cannot perform the full duties of the

 regular position.
 This withdrawal must have occurred for reasons other than misconduct or